Skip to main content

 What driving courses do you offer in Warrenton?

-We offer three DMV-certified programs: behind the wheel ($340), driver education ($200), and driver improvement ($100).
-Behind the wheel meets at Eva Walker Park in Warrenton.
-Driver education and driver improvement are both available online, which is the most convenient option for Fauquier County residents.
+We offer three DMV-certified programs for Warrenton families: behind the wheel in Warrenton ($340), driver education in Warrenton ($200), and driver improvement ($100).
+Behind the wheel meets locally in Warrenton.
+Driver education and driver improvement are often completed online for convenience, though in-person Haymarket options are still available where relevant.
 See our pricing guide for a full cost breakdown.

 Where do Warrenton students meet for behind the wheel?